chesshacker/docker-training/notes.md

 ## Exercise

-Use your Docker skills to run the simple spring-boot app.
+Use your Docker skills to run the spring-boot app.

 ## Linking Containers